Setting Up TouchBistro Digital Menu Board

 4. Enable Digital Menu Board for this Menu.
 Only one menu can be selected at a time.

-7. Tap Choose Screen Image to select an image to use with your Menu Board.
+6. Tap Set Image to select an image to use with your Menu Board.

 You may need to rearrange the order of your Menu Items within your Menu Categories so that the most important ones are visible on your Menu Board.
 Read Rearranging Menu Items to find out how.